 The complex tale, that sees Simon Loughton as the murderous actor with mummy issues flit from Irish priest to Spanish dancer to high-heeled woman, is complicated further by a cluttered and clunky set, squeezed into the Landor’s small space.

 The score is on the whole uninspiring, with no real stand-out numbers.
 There are, however, some touching and honest scenes between Morris and the wealthy, upper-class Sarah that are genuinely warming; The First Move puts courting and killing side by side in a way that knits the the three strands of romance, murder and humour together engagingly.

 Yet while there are plenty of laughs, they fail to be matched by the darker side of this thriller that offers, in the end, but a glimmer of tension.

-No Way to Treat a Lady is on at the Landor Theatre until 9th February 2014, for information or to book visit here.
+No Way to Treat a Lady is at the Landor Theatre until 9th February 2014.
+For information or to book visit the theatre’s website here.